-This month’s letter covers Kodak’s assets’ sale to a Hong Kong manufacturer, Olympus’ exit from the camera market, a major Nikon recall, and the Intrepid’s new large-format camera.
-Also: learn how to photograph dark skin tones, a brief update on the upcoming Monochrome print magazine, and a few ways you can support Analog.Cafe creators.
+This month’s Letter covers Kodak’s assets’ sale to a Hong Kong manufacturer, Olympus’ exit from the camera market, a major Nikon recall, and the Intrepid’s new large format camera.
+Also: learn how to photograph dark skin tones, a brief update on the upcoming Monochrome zine, and a few ways you can support Analog.Cafe creators.

 Kodak’s paper business sale to Sinopromise Holdings.

 Kodak is vital to colour film production; this is why the headlines that suggest asset sales come off sounding dreadful.
 Thankfully, the Rochester factory stays — the sale announcement is limited to the paper chemistry business.

 PetaPixel’s article goes into great detail on why this business is so relevant in 2020, and how it’s expected to continue production under the new management.
 The piece’s author, Ludwig, argues that it’s a good move for Kodak’s solvency overall.
 Let’s hope he’s right.

 The name hasn’t appeared on any notable camera in almost two decades; thus, the news isn’t shocking.
 Olympus’ inability to compete with the exploding smartphone market has finally worn it down.
 The stuff that made them a legend, like the tiny Olympus XA, pictured, has been out of production since the ‘80s.
 No hard feelings, I suppose.

 Oops!
 “Nikon has issued a recall of all Nikon F6 35mm film SLR cameras ‘manufactured and/or sold after July 22, 2019’” — Emulsive.org